AFIT-R/afit-r.github.io/analytics/predictive/ts_exp_smoothing.md

 <img src="/public/images/analytics/time_series/es7-1.png" style="display: block; margin: auto;" />

-Now let's refit our model with this optimal $\beta$ value and compare our predictive accuracy to our original model.
+Now let's refit our model with this optimal $$\beta$$ value and compare our predictive accuracy to our original model.
 We see that our new model reduces our error rate (MAPE) down to 1.78%.

 ```r